 This is the sale of a 63.31-acre parcel located on the west of 4 Mile Road, east of the Provident Western Canal, between Maxwell and Princeton in Colusa County, California.
 The property sold in November of 2018 for \$485,000, or \$7,661 per acre.
 This property is triangular in shape, and is accessed via an access easement from the property to the south (servient tenement APN: 012-100-012).
 The property had been in the seller's family for over 65 years, and was considered to have very good hunting (over 3.4 birds per person per hunting session).
 The property was utilized as a duck club for many years and had three double-blinds that were in good condition (allowing six hunters at a time).
 Additionally, this property had a clubhouse that was in good condition.
 The water to this property was provided via the water district and natural flooding.
-The property is zoned RM for Resource Management in Colusa County, and has a general plan land use designation of AG-Duck Club.
+The property is zoned RM for Resource Management in Colusa County and has a general plan land use designation of AG-Duck Club.
 The property is in Flood Zone A. The property was sold to another duck hunter who will utilize the property as a duck hunting club.

-This property is similar to the subject in flood zone, water access, and improvement condition, having a clubhouse in good condition.
-However, the property is superior to the subject regarding location, being in Colusa County, which is known for its superior hunting areas.
-Additionally, the property is significantly smaller than the subject, indicating a higher unit value.
+This property is similar to the subject in size, flood zone, and water access.
+However, the property is superior to the subject in regard to location, being in Colusa County, which is known for its superior hunting areas.
+Additionally, the property is improved with a clubhouse in good condition which contributed value to the sale.
 Overall, the sale is considered far superior to the subject and indicates a value below \$7,661 per acre.

-This is the sale of a 146.00-acre duck club located off Goodyear Road in the Suisun Marsh.
+This is the sale of a 146.0-acre duck club located off Goodyear Road in the Suisun Marsh.
 The property sold in February of 2018 for \$850,000, or \$5,822 per acre.
 The listing broker reported that the sale was at market and that it was an all-cash transaction.
 The property was improved with a clubhouse, barn, and storage shed at the time of sale.
 The site also had four duck blinds, a well with non-potable water, and a septic system.
-Electricity was connected into the site.
+Electricity was connected to the site.
 The broker reported that the improvements were in good condition at the time of sale and that the levees on site were also in good condition.
 The buyer intends to continue using the property as a duck club.
-The site is accessed by a gravel road and across a small slough, but is overall considered fairly direct.
+The site is accessed by a gravel road and across a small slough but is overall considered fairly direct.

 This property is similar to the subject in terms of legal restrictions of use, and flood zone.
-The property is superior to the subject in terms of site improvements, having a barn, storage shed, a well with non-potable water and a septic system.
-This is somewhat offset by the inferior access.
-However, overall, the superior improvements are only partially offset by this inferior characteristic and the sale is considered slightly superior to the subject, indicating a value below \$5,822 per acre.
+The property has a larger size, which indicates a lower unit value, and the Suisun Marsh is an inferior overall location as the hunting quality is inferior compared to Yolo County.
+However, these inferior factors are more than offset by the clubhouse in good condition.
+Overall, due to these improvements, this comparable is considered slightly superior to the subject, indicating a value slightly below \$5,822 per acre as appropriate.